davidtchiu/davidtchiu.github.io/teaching/cs261/hwk6.rcv/index.md

 #### Student Objectives
+- To understand the process of the Ranked Choice Election system.
-- To use priority queues.
+- To understand the application of priority queues.
-- To use recursion.
-- More practice designing and writing a program from scratch.

 #### Teams
 You are required to work in teams on this assignment.
 I've used a sophisticated matching algorithm to produce the groups listed below.
 (Ok, it's just random, but I did write a program to do it!)
 Do not start writing any code until you've met with your team member(s) and discussed the assignment and possible approaches.
 For best results, I expect you to work physically together.
 I will assume that each member of the team has contributed equally to the project.
 If that isn't true, please contact me privately.